Naka-Handa Station: History

 In September 2017, Typhoon Talim (Typhoon 18) damaged the Hōhi Main Line at several locations.
-Services between Aso and Nakahanda were suspended and replaced by bus services.
+Services between Aso and Naka-Handa were suspended and replaced by bus services.
 Rail services were resumed on 2 October 2017.

-JR Kyushu had planned to convert Nakahanda (with several other stations in Ōita City) into an unstaffed, remotely-managed "Smart Support Station" by 17 March 2018 but after opposition from users, this was postponed, pending works to improve accessibility.
+JR Kyushu had planned to convert Naka-Handa (with several other stations in Ōita City) into an unstaffed, remotely-managed "Smart Support Station" by 17 March 2018 but after opposition from users, this was postponed, pending works to improve accessibility.It was then introduced on July 1, 2023.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 950 passengers daily (boarding passengers only), and it ranked 172nd among the busiest stations of JR Kyushu.